 The Department for Education has identified four broad areas which cover a range of needs.
-Some children and young people may have SEN that are defined by more than one of these areas.
-These area are defined in the Special Educational Needs and Disability Code of Practice – 0-25 years, January 2015.
+These are defined in the Special Educational Needs and Disability Code of Practice – 0-25 years, January 2015.

 1. Communication and interaction